thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 <!-- SN4600 PLATFORM IS PLANNED TO AUG21 (CL4.4.1?)

 {{< tab "SN4600">}}
-SN4600 64xQSFP56 (200GbE) interfaces supprts both PAM4 and NRZ encodings with all speeds down to 1G.<br>
+SN4600 64xQSFP56 (200GbE) interfaces support both PAM4 and NRZ encodings with all speeds down to 1G.<br>
-For lower speeds, PAM4 automaticaly converted to NRZ encoding.<br>
+For lower speeds, PAM4 automatically converted to NRZ encoding.<br>
 Only 32xQSFP56 ports can breakout into 4xSFP56 (4x50GbE).
-But, in this case, the adjacent QSFP56 port will be blocked (only the 1st/3rd or 2nd/4th rows can breackout into 4xSFP56).<br>
+But, in this case, the adjacent QSFP56 port will be blocked (only the 1st/3rd or 2nd/4th rows can breakout into 4xSFP56).<br>
 All 64xQSFP56 ports can breakout into 2xQSFP56 (2x100GbE) without blocking ports.
 {{< tabs "4600_ports ">}}
 {{< tab "10G ">}}